Welcome to Codidact Meta!

 snakebut do not have the word

-Filtering by score, answers, or age
+Filtering by score and age

 It's possible to filter your search to only include results that have been posted within a certain timeframe, or match certain score requirements.